Rugwiroparfait/Afri-explore-web-app/README.md

 ## Licensing

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This Project is owned by ALX Africe
 ## Authors

 - **NSANZIMANA RUGWIRO Dominique Parfait**